Which Foods Prevent Ketosis?

 High-Fat Dairy Products

 High-fat dairy products, such as cheese and cream, are excellent at preventing ketosis.
-The high fat content of these foods prevents your body from entering ketosis because you’ll be able to use up all of the stored fat for energy.
+The high-fat content of these foods prevents your body from entering ketosis because you’ll be able to use up all of the stored fat for energy.
 A serving of cheese has about 20 grams of protein (about half an ounce) as well as a lot of calories—more than enough to prevent ketosis in most people who eat it regularly.

 Cheese also contains many different vitamins and minerals like calcium and potassium that support good health when eaten with other foods like vegetables or grains.

-Beans, Peas and Lentils
+Beans, Peas, and Lentils

 They have the tendency to be high in carbs.
 You cannot eat enough of these foods to prevent your body from going into ketosis.

-The reason why beans, peas and lentils are not recommended for people who want to lose weight is because they have a high amount of carbohydrates.
+The reason why beans, peas, and lentils are not recommended for people who want to lose weight is because they have a high amount of carbohydrates.
 If you’re trying to lose weight or keep the pounds off once you reach your goal weight then eating too much food like this will make it difficult to achieve those goals because all that extra energy stored as fat will be released into the bloodstream causing insulin resistance which leads to inflammation and increased risk for disease development.

-Beans, peas and lentils also don’t provide any nutritional benefits either so even though they might taste good when cooked they could still contribute towards obesity due to their high caloric content per serving size (about 100 calories).
-If we consider that 1 cup serving size equals approximately 250 grams (cooked), then just by counting total calories consumed over time during meals containing beans/lentils alone would amount to over one thousand calories per day!
+Beans, peas, and lentils also don’t provide any nutritional benefits either so even though they might taste good when cooked they could still contribute towards obesity due to their high caloric content per serving size (about 100 calories).
+If we consider that 1 cup serving size equals approximately 250 grams (cooked), then just counting the total calories consumed over time during meals containing beans/lentils alone would amount to over one thousand calories per day!

 Booze